-Looking forward to 2017, we see three main growth drivers ahead: the increasing revenue contribution from existing projects, the introduction of new products from existing customers, and the introduction of new customers and products.
+Looking forward to 2018, Catcher will commence another growth driver based on the current solid operation.
+We see three main growth drivers ahead: the increasing revenue contribution from existing projects, the introduction of new products from existing customers, and the introduction of new customers and products.
 Catcher also works on new applications and new customers.
-We are optimistic for the outlook and expect to see meaningful growth in 2017.
+We are optimistic for the outlook and expect to see meaningful growth in 2018.